 Faculty approved for consideration will then be given the APAEP Teaching application, attaching the approvals of both Chair and Dean, as well as a current curriculum vitae.
 The College will then forward all of these materials to Kyes Stevens and her staff for vetting and approval.

-Please direct any questions to Associate Dean Tricia McElroy, email@example.com.
+For more information, please contact Associate Dean Tricia McElroy, firstname.lastname@example.org.